embbnux/ringcentral-data-for-google-sheets/README.md

 ### Init project

 Create a free RingCentral app in [RingCentral Developers website](http://developers.ringcentral.com/) to get app client id and secret.
+Add permission `ReadAccount` and `ReadCallLog` into your RingCentral app.

 Clone this project and install dependences